DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 - Surgery, which is the last resort for your podiatrist

 Do you have any questions about Achilles Tendon?
-Would like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Sophia Solomon of Manhattan Foot Specialists, please contact our office for consultation.
+Would like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Sophia Solomon of Manhattan Foot Specialists?
+Please contact our office for a consultation.